 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On this track, we will discuss a guide to assessment of your client’s self critical network.
+In this section, we will discuss a guide to assessment of your client’s self critical network.
 This guide will cover five areas of assessment.
 These five areas are pathological practices, ownership of self-critical behaviors, the client’s purposes, problematic situations, and historical influences.

-As you listen to this track, you might consider using it as a checklist for the client you are treating and as a guide, or perhaps a supplement to your assessment of your client.
-The following track will provide you with an intervention regarding cognitive restructuring to raise your teen or adult’s self esteem.
+As you listen to this section, you might consider using it as a checklist for the client you are treating and as a guide, or perhaps a supplement to your assessment of your client.
+The following section will provide you with an intervention regarding cognitive restructuring to raise your teen or adult’s self esteem.

 5 Areas of Assessment